Welcome to today's edition of the Rush 24-7 podcast.

 Do you know, ladies and gentlemen, that I am the reason Republicans are going soft on Sonia Sotomayor?

-Republicans, though, will tell you, members of the committee will tell you they privately that they feel hamstrung by the initial reaction, the Rush Limbaugh and the others saying she's a racist, she's a reverse racist, and they feel that if they get it all aggressive with her, it will backfire.
+Republicans, though, will tell you, members of the committee will tell you privately that they felt hamstrung by the initial reaction, the Rush Limbaugh and the others saying she's a racist, she's a reverse racist, and they feel that if they get it all aggressive with her, that it will backfire.

-So the apparently members of the Republican members of the committee are telling uh state-run media reporters that my initial reaction, calling her a reverse racist and a bigot, is holding them back.
+So apparently members of the Republican members of the committee are telling state-run media reporters that my initial reaction, calling her a reverse racist and a bigot, is holding them back.

-I think they've been doing a pretty good job going after her, to tell you the truth.
+I think they've done a pretty good job going after her, to tell you the truth.

 I think they've been laying it out really well.